 Contact Us for a Free Consultation (213) 542-0979

-Felon In Possession Of A Firearm In California
+Felon In Possession Of A Firearm - Penal Code 29800

-Anyone who has been convicted of a felony in the past or in the present is going to lose their ability to bear arms.
-I'll tell you, our country has gotten more and more vicious when it comes to blocking people from getting guns.
-There's a huge segment of the population — politically and just regular people who just don't believe anybody should be allowed to have a gun and everybody that's against that — the NRA and those people who want their gun rights — always cite to the Constitution and it's a battle.
+There's a vast segment of the population — politically and just regular people who don't believe anybody should be allowed to have a weapon, and everybody that's against that — the NRA and those people who want their gun rights — always cite to the Constitution, and it's a battle.

-Felon in possession of a firearm in covered under California Penal Code Section 29800.
+A felon in possession of a firearm is covered under Penal Code 29800 PC.
 If you're living in Los Angeles, California, they're trying to take your gun rights away.
 Don't kid yourself.
-This is a state that really doesn't want people to have guns.
+This is a state that doesn't want people to have guns.

-The police a lot of times feel outgunned so to speak, so when it comes to this ex-con with a gun, if you're a felon and you get caught with a gun, you're going to end up with a conviction for a felony — at least they're going to try to get one.
-A lot of time they're going to try to put you in jail to teach you a lesson.
+The police, a lot of times, feel outgunned, so to speak, so when it comes to this ex-con with a gun, if you're a felon and you get caught with a gun, you're going to end up with a conviction for a felony — at least they're going to try to get one.
+A lot of time, they will try to put you in jail to teach you a lesson.

-Really where the dividing line is on this ex-con with a gun issue in Los Angeles, is why do you have the gun?
-Some of this stuff seems simplistic/common sense type stuff and that's exactly what it is.
-They want to know why you have the gun.
-If you've got the gun because you're going to go and commit a robbery for example, then you're going to prison.
+If you've got the gun because you're going to go and commit a robbery, for example, then you're going to prison.
 That's it.
 So, they're going to be looking at what the angle — why you've got that gun.

 Why Do You Have a Firearm?

 People come up with various reasons.
 Maybe they're going to the shooting range and get caught with a gun.
-A lot of people are going to the shooting range, buying bullets, putting their fingerprints down then here comes the Department of Justice to get you months later.
+A lot of people are going to the shooting range, buying bullets, putting their fingerprints down, and then here comes the Department of Justice to get you months later.

-So, obviously, you shouldn't do that and if you've done that then you're going to have a problem and you can bet your bottom dollar that the prosecutors are going to be asking your defense attorney, why does your client have a gun?
+So, it would be best if you didn't do that.
+If you've done that, then you're going to have a problem, and you can bet your bottom dollar that the prosecutors are going to ask your defense attorney, why does your client have a gun?

-But what it boils down with is, if you've been convicted of a felony you are never allowed to own, use or possess a gun, weapon or bullet.
+But what it boils down to is that if you've been convicted of a felony, you are never allowed to own, use, or possess a gun, weapon, or bullet.
 I've had bullet cases.
-We call them bullet cases where people just get caught with a single bullet.
+We call them bullet cases, where people get caught with a single bullet.
 Why they've got the bullet?
 I don't know.
+But if you've got a bullet, they're going to think you're up to no good, especially if there's any gang activity involved because they figure with gang members, the gun is not too far behind if they've got a bullet or bullets.
+This is a serious matter, and the consequences can be severe.

 But if you've got a bullet, they're going to think you're up to no good, especially if there's any gang activity involved because they figure with gang members, the gun is not too far behind if they've got a bullet or bullets.